applebaum/open-cryptofolio/README.md

-## Coin Till
+## Open Cryptofolio
 Open-source cryptocurrency portfolio manager written using React.js.
 Capable of handling multiple portfolios, showing chart data on portfolio performance and live value in BTC and major fiats, exporting/importing portfolio data, as well as displaying all major cryptocurrencies live trading data and historical performance chart.

+All of the data is handled client-side, nothing is sent to server.
+If you choose to wipe cookies at the end of browsing session you can save your portfolio locally and later easily import it.

-The project is currently under development.
+The project is currently under development, stay tuned for updates.

 ## Build Instructions
 The project is based on Node.js Express server with React.js front-end.
+If you wish to contribute:

 ## Download Dependencies
 To build this project you will need